pkeroulas/st2110-toolkit/README.md

 hand, the transcoder (FFmpeg) needs an SDP file for stream description.

 A python script grabs SDP from Embrionix encapsulator given its unicast address.
-The result is 'capture.conf' and and a SDP file which both contains info for the 1st video, audio, ancillary essences provided by the source.
+The result is a SDP file which contains info for the 1st video, audio, ancillary essences provided by the source.
+See 'Embrionix flows' section for details.

 ```sh
 $ ./get_sdp.py <sender_IP>